DigitalPainting/DigitalPainting/Assets/Digital Painting/Docs/CreatingAScene.md

     "com.danieleverland.scriptableobjectarchitecture": "https://github.com/DanielEverland/ScriptableObject-Architecture.git#release/stable",
     "com.unity.cinemachine": "2.2.8",
 ```

+FIXME: When we have made releases of the other assets we use install those via the package manager.
+For now see the 'From Source' section below.

 Next you need to insert the Digital Paintin code.
 You can either work from the source or from a released package:

 ### From Source